Teyras/MT/text/chapters/110_analysis.md

 to external memory, such as HDDs or network resources.
 Due to the inherent instability of access time of external memory, such tasks are hard to measure reliably.
-Since we need to account for time taken by waiting for IO, CPU time cannot be used for grading this class.
+Since we need to account for time taken by waiting for IO, CPU time cannot be used for grading this class -- an efficient solution will need to work with the external memory in a way that minimizes the IO wait time, which is not included in CPU time.

 Exercises in parallel computing (both CPU and GPU based) mostly fall into the CPU and memory-bound categories, but, like in the IO-bound case, we cannot use CPU time to grade them -- the CPU time of a multithreaded program is the sum of the CPU times of its threads.
-Therefore, we cannot use it to measure the speedup gained from parallelization.
-Moreover, we can expect a larger instability due to the inherent non-determinism of scheduling of multiple threads.
+Therefore, we cannot use it to measure the speedup gained from parallelization and we are left with wall-clock time.
+Moreover, we can expect a larger time measurement instability due to the inherent non-determinism of scheduling of multiple threads.

 Many assignments are not at all concerned with the performance of the submission and only check its correctness.
 For those, the evaluation process is similar to